Tickets for Panthéon: Priority Entrance

 Inside there's a painting series of the life of the saint, and the epic story of Christianity's beginnings, as well as those of the French monarchy and a Foucault’s pendulum, demonstrating the Earth's rotation.

 Down below, the crypt is stocked full of tombs of famous French personalities, and info on their lives.
-Residents include Voltaire, Rousseau, Alexandre Dumas and Marie Curie (the only woman to be so honored).
+Residents include Voltaire, Rousseau, Alexandre Dumas and Marie Curie.

 - Access to the Panthéon